thehamkercat/Music_Downloader_CLI/README.md

 #### Note
-1. Currently this project only supports JioSaavn
+1. Currently this project only supports JioSaavn and Youtube.
-2. More services will be added soon
+2. More services will be added soon.

 #### Credits